 Although some young people have had positive experiences, the majority of participants said they regularly face issues such as staff not turning up or not providing the requested ramp/wheelchair.
-In addition, participants said they find the information on the National Rail website/app to be very unreliable on whether or not a station is staffed, which has resulted in young people being left stranded or needing to rely on other passengers to lead them to Help Points or station exits.
+In addition, participants said they find the information on the National Rail website/app to be

+People on the bus are nice and help me if I need it." very unreliable on whether or not a station is staffed, which has resulted in young people being left stranded or needing to rely on other passengers to lead them to Help Points or station exits.
 Finally, participants also identified issues with public transport staff attitudes.
 A shared experience amongst most of the participants was of conductors making jokes around them faking their disabilities for cheaper tickets, which left them feeling humiliated and insincere.